 One of the things nobody prepares you for: the loneliness that can come with constant movement, particularly in the early months before you've built any community.
 This is real and worth naming.

-If you're traveling through Vietnam and want trip planning support, Lindsay is a Fora Travel advisor with deep Southeast Asia experience.
+If you're planning trips through Vietnam, Japan, or Southeast Asia and want family-friendly logistics support, Lindsay is a Fora Travel advisor with deep regional experience.
 You can reach her at [email protected].

 What we'd do differently

 Stay longer in each place.
 We did too much early movement in years one and two, chasing variety when what the kids needed was enough time to make real friends and develop real rhythms.
-Our Da Nang stretches (we're now on our seventh visit) and our extended Osaka stay have produced more memorable experiences than any fast-moving itinerary.
+Our Da Nang stretches (we're on our seventh visit now) and our extended Osaka stay have produced more memorable experiences than any fast-moving itinerary.

 Start the formal curriculum earlier.
 We were loose about academic structure in year one because we thought the experiences would carry everything.
 They carried a lot.
 They didn't carry multiplication tables.
 Those required actual deliberate teaching.